Jalmeida1994/Jalmeida1994/README.md

 ### Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">, I'm João Almeida!

 ## I'm a Master's Student of Computer Science 📕 !
-- :shipit: I'm a student who loves to mess with Data, Cloud and building apps.
+- :shipit: I'm a student who loves to mess with Data, DevOps, Cloud and building apps.
 - 🔭 I’m currently working on my thesis that consists of Blockchain and UML 🤔
 - 🌱 I’m currently learning DevOps and Hyperledger Fabric
 - 🥅 2020 Goals: Start my thesis and begin an internship